1972 Legislative Session: 3rd Session, 29th Parliament

 Indeed, it does make a report as required by law.
 It goes into detail: somebody in Trail is complaining about water service or something of that kind.
 But when it comes to the major things what do we find?

 In this report we find in short that the Legislature is being misled, Mr. Speaker.
-1 have here the 1970 report and the other reports.
-It is rather interesting, you know, in a period when in the cemetery business the burial business, I should make it broader than that where there are not only operating businesses but trust funds of substantial proportion, that there should be a section in these reports referring to transfer of ownership and not a word is mentioned in this full and frank report to the Legislature of the wholesale Americanisation of the funeral industry in B.C. in the last few years.
+I have here the 1970 report and the other reports.
+It is rather interesting, you know, in a period when in the cemetery business — the burial business, I should make it broader than that — where there are not only operating businesses but trust funds of substantial proportion, that there should be a section 1n these reports referring to transfer of ownership and not a word is mentioned in this full and frank report to the Legislature of the wholesale Americanisation of the funeral industry in B.C.
+In the last few years.

 It's the whole trend with the sole exception of the Memorial Society, and I put it that way, is towards fancy prices.
 Fancy caskets and fancy embalming and spiraling costs has gone on and here we have under transfer of ownership a little bit of reporting on, oh, a Doukhobor cemetery there or something of that kind.
 And that was not a full and frank disclosure to the Legislature.